 What Does it Mean to be a Zontian?

-Membership is by invitation to professionals and executives, or person with this experience.
+Membership is by invitation to professionals or persons with this experience..

 Our programs of service and advocacy promote women's human rights and equality.

 Experience personal growth from programs and Zonta leadership roles.